 The advocates of the three-act structure might find the configuration of The Birds, unusual.
-A very slow-paced movie—moving with a methodical pace and spending almost the first hour in exposition, Hitchcock draws the characteristics of the characters, their attributes, and their strengths and weaknesses to elaborate the understand of their psychology and stature, whilst also presenting a depleted tension almost akin to the gradual casing of snow on ground.
+A very slow-paced movie—moving with a methodical pace and spending almost the first hour in exposition, Hitchcock draws the characteristics of the characters, their attributes, and their strengths and weaknesses to elaborate the understanding of their psychology and stature, whilst also presenting a depleted tension almost akin to the gradual casing of snow on ground.
 The relationship dynamic functions as the pivot of the story.
 The domination of females in the movie, while Mitch—the only central male character—is surrounded by influential women, some vulnerable (Cathy), some insecure and distant, Lydia Brenner (Jessica Tandy), while some wounded, Annie Hayworth (Suzanne Pleshette), and obviously, a new player in the scene—the charming and potential harvester of love, Melanie.

 Alfred Hitchcock creates a plot out of the unfeasible—the forceful birds attacking the placid humans.
 Making an excellent convention of reverse psychology and drawing a metaphorical analogy, Hitchcock presents the ideal of humans antagonizing with other aspects of Nature using their ruthlessness, almost barbarian-like, in a completely reverse manner.
 In the movie, the birds channel the human instincts of unjust violence and pledge to eliminate humans from Bodega Bay—using the same unfair savagery that humans have since the beginning of human life.
 The Birds is one such masterfully created metaphor showing the conflict within Nature and the unified power of one sect turning the tides for the other sect of the same Mother Nature.